 If your device is low on memory or it contains harmful files from malware or spyware, you will notice a drop in how fast you can access content.

 How to Check Internet Speed

 There are many online resources that allow you to conduct a speed test on your internet connection.
 Here are some resources as well as how to use them:

 Bandwidth Place is a simple way to test your internet connection speeds.
 You do this by:

 An added benefit of this app is it will save your test results.
 This allows you to establish a pattern of connection speeds over time.
-If they are well below what your internet service provider is charging you for, then you should contact them.
+If they are well below what your internet service provider is charging you, then you should contact them.

-Whether you use a mobile device or are connecting your computer by way of ethernet cable and cable modem, you can use DSLReports to conduct a speed test.
+Whether you use a mobile device or are connecting your computer by way of an Ethernet cable and cable modem, you can use DSLReports to conduct a speed test.
 To do this, you'll want to:

 Related: More info on Internet speed tests.

 Simply put, your device's download speed is how fast it takes for you to access data requested from a website.
 Whether you do online gaming, listen to music, or need to access files for research, the time it takes to transfer these files to your device is your download speed.